samuelbalogh/aws-cert-dva-c01/README.md

 *Retention Period*

 The retention period is the length of time that data records are accessible after they are added to the stream.
 A stream’s retention period is set to a default of 24 hours after creation.
 You can increase the retention period up to 168 hours (7 days) using the IncreaseStreamRetentionPeriod operation, and decrease the retention period down to a minimum of 24 hours using the DecreaseStreamRetentionPeriod operation.
 Additional charges apply for streams with a retention period set to more than 24 hours.
-For more information, see Amazon Kinesis Data Streams Pricing.

 *Producer*